UP Board Results 2018 not releasing on April 15, check new date

 The UP Board Results 2018 will be released soon.
 Once declared the results for the intermediate, high school will be available on the official website.

 The countdown for the results has begun and the results would be declared by the end of this month April 2018.
 It was being said that the results would be declared on April 15.
-However there has been a change in date and the results would be slightly delayed.
-The results would however be declared before the end of April 2018.
+However, there has been a change in date and the results would be slightly delayed.
+The results would be declared before the end of April 2018.

 The evaluation of answer sheets is almost over.
 As per local dailies, the evaluation process remains to be concluded at only a few evaluation centres.
 The board had earlier aimed to release the results by the second week of April.
 However, it could not follow through with the plan due to the delay in evaluation of the answer sheets.